cjbarrows/morbles/README.md

 [x] handle "next level not found" error when you've reached the end
     - new "success" dialog message?
-[x] fancier "level complete" or "level failed" message
+[x] fancier "level complete" or "level failed" message [x] BUG: slight flicker when ball drops in from top
+    - I think this could be a short interim where it's not rendered at all (ie, in between the drop-in and the game board)
+      - yeah, seems like it; need a good way to fix that

 ## Notes